HumairAK/solutions_repo/README.md

 # solutions_repo
-A web app that allows students to share test solutions.
+A web app that allows students to share test/exam solutions.